 Cardinal Point Wind is located on 20,000 acres of privately-owned lands in McDonough and Warren Counties, Illinois.
-Construction of the 150 MW facility commenced in May 2019 and it is expected to begin commercial operation in March 2020.
-Cardinal Point Wind will operate under a 12-year fixed price contract with an investment-grade U.S. financial institution covering 85% of the facility’s output, beginning in 2021.
+Construction was completed on-schedule with commercial operations beginning on March 16, 2020.
+Construction costs are expected to be within its projected total cost of US$236 million to US$246 million.
+Cardinal Point Wind will operate under a 12-year fixed price contract with an investment-grade U.S. financial institution covering 85% of the facility’s output.
 Under the contract, Capital Power will swap the market revenue of the facility’s generation for a fixed-price payment over a 12-year term.
 Fixed-price Renewable Energy Credit (REC) contracts have been secured with three Illinois utilities (Ameren, ComEd and MidAmerican) for a period of 15 years.

-- Planned interconnection at Ameren’s 138-kV Macomb-Niota transmission line
+- Interconnection at Ameren’s 138-kV Macomb-Niota transmission line

 We give back where we live and work by supporting local organizations and our employees’ community participation through our corporate giving programs.